The Umbrellas of Cherbourg (1964)

 Wiki.

 The Umbrellas of Cherbourg won the Palme d'Or at the 1964 Cannes Film Festival.
-In the United States, it was nominated for five Academy Awards, including Best Foreign-Language Film, Best Original Screenplay (Demy), and Best Original Score (Demy and Legrand).
-The film's main theme, "I Will Wait for You", was nominated for Best Original Song.
+In the United States, it was nominated for five Academy Awards, including Best Foreign-Language Film, Best Original Screenplay (Demy), Best Original Score (Demy and Legrand), and Best Original Song for the film's main theme, "I Will Wait for You".
 It was later adapted into an English-language stage musical.

 In 2018, a BBC Culture critics' poll ranked the film in the Top 100 Greatest Non-English Films of All Time.